Poockins/PokerProjectCapstone/README.md

 ## Builds

-* Builds for distribution should be done using Maven.
+* Builds should be done through Maven.